csstools/cssdb/STAGES.md

 ### Recognized Browser Vendors

-Recognized browser vendors include, in alphabetical order; Apple, Google, Microsoft, Mozilla, and Opera.
+Recognized browser vendors include, in alphabetical order; Apple (Safari/Webkit), Google (Chrome/Chromium) and Mozilla (Firefox/Gecko).

 ### What is a champion?